manicsparkle/raspberry-pi-temperature-humidity-sensor/README.md

 over $400 and we found we could build our own for less than $100 each.

 The files in this project are the configs that have been changed to get this set up on top of raspbian and get the data in a format usable by PRTG.
+Since this data is simply text on a web page, it should be easy to add it to other monitoring systems as well.

 ## Installation